 If you are using custom certificates, the CA extension must be set to true for root certificates, and cert sign must be in the list of requirements.

 CRL signing must be enabled.

 No explicit limit to the length of the certificate chain.
-VMCA uses the OpenSSL default, which is ten certificates.
+VMCA uses the OpenSSL default, which is 10 certificates.

-VMCA does not support certificates with wildcards or with more than one DNS name.
+Certificates with wildcards or with more than one DNS name are not supported.

 You cannot create subsidiary CAs of VMCA.